-- Ensure that Modern Slavery and Human trafficking e-Learning training is completed by key employees who are involved in the procurement of services and products into UKCEH; employees working overseas; employees involved in direct engagement with, and research funding to, universities and industry; - Ensure that the UKCEH employees involved in procurement complete the CIPS Ethical Procurement and Supply module and test.
+- Ensure that Modern Slavery and Human trafficking e-Learning training is completed by key employees who participate in the procurement of services and products into UKCEH; employees working overseas; employees involved in direct engagement with, and research funding to, universities and industry. - Ensure that the UKCEH employees involved in procurement complete the Government Commercial Function Modern Slavery certification training.

-6. Next Steps and Continuous Improvement:
+5. Next Steps and Continuous Improvement: